jasonish/evebox/README.md

 And one of...

-- An existing ElasticSearch/Logstash (version 6 or greater) setup
+- An existing ElasticSearch/Logstash (version 7.7 or greater) setup
   already handling Suricata events (EveBox has issues with Filebeat indices at this time).
+For older versions of Elasticsearch continue to use EveBox 0.11.x.
 - Just Elastic Search, using EveBox or the EveBox agent to add events.
 - Nothing - EveBox can use an embedded SQLite database suitable for lower load installations (note: not all features supported yet).